Skip to main content

 Materials and Techniques

-• Woodblocks: Typically made from cherry wood for its fine grain and durability.
+• Woodblocks: Typically made from cherry wood for its fine grain and durability, which allows for detailed carving and repeated use.

-• Tools: Carving knives and chisels are used to incise the design into the woodblock.
+• Carving Knives and Chisels: Used to incise the design into the woodblock.

-• Paper: Washi, a type of Japanese paper made from the fibres of the mulberry tree, provides a resilient yet delicate surface.
+• Paper: Washi, a type of Japanese paper made from the fibres of the mulberry tree, provides a resilient yet delicate surface ideal for absorbing water-based inks without bleeding.

 Artists apply ink to the woodblock’s surface and press the paper onto it, transferring the image.
 This process is repeated with different blocks for each colour, resulting in a multi-coloured print.